Imaniac230/robot-commander/README.md

 ## Shortcomings and TODOs

-1. The current design only translates prompts with pre-defined keywords into exact pose messages.
-Some feedback context about the current state could be included (similar to RAG) to allow for handling more complex prompts.
+1. The current design works best when translating prompts with defined keywords into exact pose messages.
+Some RAG-like feedback context about the current state could be included to allow for handling more complex prompts.
+This is currently a work-in-progress.
-2. The known keyword poses are currently statically defined in a file.
-This should instead be a dynamic structure that could be expanded during runtime, while also utilizing more advanced algorithms for any relevant key point detection.
-3. The ROS interface currently only supports generating `PoseStamped` commands.
+2. The ROS interface currently only supports generating `PoseStamped` commands.
 Integration of other message types and some decision-making for more complex behaviors might be useful, but it will not be a high priority for now.
-4. The state of quantization for TTS is currently not fully developed.
+3. The state of quantization for TTS is currently not fully developed.
 This will have to be managed by the external project owners, unless we want to do the contributions ourselves.

 ## Setup